A NSW Government website

 Project delivery

-As part of this package of works, DPIRD - Fisheries is undertaking comprehensive Bank and Riparian Assessments across 10 estuaries in NSW:Diagram showing example project output of bank protection recommendations.
+As part of this package of works, DPIRD - Fisheries is undertaking comprehensive Bank and Riparian Assessments across 10 estuaries in NSW:Lomandra sedge growing behind rock and timber pin erosion control works.